Tech Forum focuses on technology and collaboration in the book industry

 In this session, we’ll explore practical ways to integrate sustainability into both print and ebook production.

-Join us for a conversation about how Edmonton Public Library and Annick Press built a strong partnership to better serve and reach readers.
+A conversation about how Edmonton Public Library and Annick Press built a strong partnership to better serve and reach readers.

 Ready, set, go: Pre-fall sales trends and data-driven insights